 The Classic and Modern Literature Reborn

-Take classic English literature, combined with a multi-media approach, and you have just some of the elements of W. P. Wagner's English programs.
-Our focus on innovation gives students at all grade levels the opportunity to learn reading, writing and presentation skills in a variety of ways.
+Take classic English literature combined with a multi-media approach, and you have just some of the elements of W. P. Wagner's English programs.
+Our focus on innovation gives students at all grade levels the opportunity to learn reading, writing, and presentation skills in a variety of ways.
 Our English programs provide students with a solid foundation for post-secondary studies as well as the skills for the world of business.
 We are very proud of our student achievement results.
-In the English programs, specific themes are developed through various literary forms such as poetry, short stories, Shakespearean drama and novels.
+In the English programs, specific themes are developed through various literary forms such as film, poetry, short stories, Shakespearean drama, and novels.
 Students are encouraged to express themselves using a variety of methods, while exploring the structures and techniques used by authors being studied.
 By incorporating these varied perspectives and approaches, students develop the ability to communicate with the world in their own unique and effective manner.

 The English Department at W. P. Wagner School strives to provide challenging, innovative instruction that will allow students to successfully pursue the career of their choice with a strong command of the communication skills necessary in their future.